-If you want a pattern full of texture and Warmth, then this stitch is perfect for you!
+If you want a pattern full of texture and one that provides warmth, then the bobble stitch is perfect for you!

-you can use any yarn weights, basically – you would get different thickness and bulkiness with the yarn type selected.
-I prefer using Double knit (#3) or Worsted weight yarns (#4) yarn. chunky (#5) yarns.
+You can use any yarn weights, basically – you would get different thicknesses and bulkiness with the yarn type selected.
+So far, I have made the bobble stitch using the following yarn weights;

-Here are few examples of what I made using bobble stitch, you can also find the patterns to these patterns in my Ravelry and Etsy Pages.
+Here are a few examples of what I made using bobble stitch.

 Hook – 5 mm hook

-Here are few things to note while making a pattern using Bobble stitch
+Here are a few things to note while making a pattern using Bobble stitch

 - Bobbles are to be crocheted on the wrong side to make them puff and beautiful